Derek-Cartwright-Jr/Tribute_Page/README.md

 - Hashing

   - Benefits:
     - Inserting, Removal, and Searching operations are done in O(1) on average.
+This advantage becomes more apparent when the number        of entries is large.
 However, in most cases it is difficult to reach these optimal performances.

+  - Disadvantages:
+    - Hash Tables are ineffective whe nthe number of entries is very small.
+    - Hash Tables tend to have many collisions given a poor hash function.

+  - Uses:
+    - Caches: auxiliary data tables that are used to speed up the access to data that is primarily stored in the slower media.
+Hash collisions can be handled by discarding older items and hanging on to the most recent item.
+    - Sets: Hash table can be used to tell wheter or not such an entry exists or not.
+The set simply records whether or not a given         key belongs to a specified set of keys.

+  - Time Complexities:
+    - Average Case:
+    - Access: O(1); Insert: O(1); Removal: O(1); Search: O(1)

+    - Worst Case:
+    - Access: O(n); Insert: O(n); Removal: O(n): Search: O(n)

+  - Space Complexity:
+    - O(n)